Tag Questions ESL Games, Activities and Worksheets

 You remember, don't you?

-ESL Tag Questions Activity - Grammar and Speaking: Writing, Asking and Answering Questions from Prompts, Guessing - Pair Work - Intermediate (B1) - 35 minutes
+ESL Tag Questions Game - Grammar and Speaking: Writing, Asking and Answering Questions from Prompts, Guessing - Pair Work - Intermediate (B1) - 25 minutes

-In this intriguing tag questions activity, students ask and answer questions and then check how many answers they can remember by asking tag questions.
+In this intriguing tag questions game, students form, ask and answer questions and then check how many answers they can remember by asking tag questions.
 Students fold their worksheets and hold the paper so the question prompts are facing them.
-Students then take it in turns to ask and answer the questions with their partner.
-However, students don't write down any of the answers.
-Instead, when the students have finished asking the questions, they unfold their worksheet and write a tag question for each item to check how many answers they can remember.
-Students then take it in turns to ask and answer their tag questions.
-For each correctly remembered item, students get one point.
-Students record their points by putting a tick or cross in the last column.
-The student with the most points wins.
+Students then take turns to form, ask and answer the questions with their partner without writing down any answers.
+When the students have finished, they unfold their worksheet and write a tag question for each item to check how many answers they remember.
+Students then take turns asking and answering their tag questions.
+For each correctly remembered item, students score one point.
+The student with the most points wins the game.

 You remember, don't you?
 Preview